FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

   - Description: exact type number given by the manufacturer of the device.
 - __series__
   - Type: string
-  - Description: the Series of the device.
+  - Description: the series of the device.
-- __operation_mode__
+- __operational_mode__
   - Type: string
-  - Description: operation mode of the Flow module.
+  - Description: operational mode of the flow module.

 ### Device